jeremyosborne/dnpk/README.md

         - [ ] when created in classic game got `Xth troop of type Y of city Z` which adds some flavor for troops that last a long time, and some sobering effect as you get up to `306th light infantry that will likely immediately die` from your home city.
     - [ ] Flags of cities and towers change as troops pass them / control them.
 - [ ] Data integrity tool that reads through `data-sources` and checks for data correctness as well as idiomatic things we enforce.
+- [ ] Terrain generation improvement
+    - [X] Make/steal a better perlin noise method.
+    - [X] Modify random terrain generator to use the new range of results output by the noise function (0 to 1).
+    - [X] Noise method makes use of seeded random number generator.
+    - [X] Remove roads from the terrain generation.
+    - [X] Apparent bug: integer points always producing 0 noise.
+This was "as designed" and I didn't realize it while putting in the noise method.
+Made testable code more friendly with introduction of jitter.
+    - [X] Change function signature to use positional args.
+    - [X] Document the better perlin noise code.
+    - [ ] Add a monte-carlo test to view terrain distribution.
+    - [ ] Terrain generation: allow for a rate of change modifier to tune how drastically each point in the grid changes, assuming grid points will remain integers.
+Smaller rates of change should theoretically create smoother, more gradual terrain transitions.

 ## Ideas